Symplectic model reduction methods for the Vlasov equation: Numerical experiment

 \subsection{Reduced model simulations}

 To test the accuracy of the considered model reduction methods, we have compared the results of reduced model simulations to a full-scale reference solution.
 The reference solution for $\beta=6.0$ was calculated on the time interval $0 \leq t \leq 1000$ in the same way as the empirical data in Section~\ref{eq: Empirical data}.
 Note that for this choice of $\beta$ the period of the reference solution is $T\approx 1.05$ (see \eqref{eq: Exact solution of the particle equations}), and the considered time interval encompasses roughly 955 periods.
 The reduced models were solved numerically on the same time interval using the second-order explicit and implicit midpoint methods.
 Note that when applied to a Hamiltonian system, the implicit midpoint method is a symplectic integrator, while the explicit midpoint method is not (see, e.g., \cite{HLWGeometric}).
 All simulations were carried out with the time step $\Delta t = 0.0001$.
 The POD model \eqref{eq: Reduced ODE} was solved for $K=5$ and $K=10$ (thus reducing the dimensionality of the problem from $2n=2000$ to 5 and 10, respectively).
 Similarly, the PSD model \eqref{eq: Reduced Hamiltonian system} was solved for $K=5$ and $K=10$, both for the cotangent lift and complex SVD algorithms, in both cases reducing the dimensionality to 10 and 20, respectively.
+The choice of $K$ is a compromise between the speed and the accuracy: the smaller $K$ the faster the computation, but also the larger the projection error.
+In practice, one may choose $K$ based on the initial value of the error \eqref{eq: Relative error}, i.e., the value of the projection error for the initial condition.
+For instance, in our experiment, the initial relative error for the POD simulations was equal to $1.09\cdot 10^{-14}$ for $K=5$, and $7.81\cdot 10^{-15}$ for $K=10$.
 All computations were performed in the Julia programming language with the help of the \emph{GeometricIntegrators.jl} library (see \cite{KrausGeometricIntegrators}).
 The three main conclusions from the numerical experiments are described below.